RetoeGo/PiCraft/README.md

 ### dataset
   - converter.py: the code used to generate images
   - push.py: A file to upload the generated images to huggingface
-  - palate.txt: the color mappings as used to generate the first 2 datasets
+  - palette.txt: the color mappings as used to generate the first 2 datasets
   - schem: the location of your provided schematic files.
   - obj: the location for the generated obj files
   - image: the location of all the generated images